mnajia/Human-Hematopoiesis-Enhancer-Gene-Atlas/README.md

 ![](figure.png)

 ## Description
 This repository contains a comprehensive atlas of enhancer-gene regulation in the human hematopoietic system.
 The atlas comprises genome-wide maps for all major hematopoietic cell types and activation states using the Activity-by-Contact (ABC) model (Fulco, et al. 2019 _Nature Genetics_; Nasser, et al. 2021 _Nature_).
 All enhancer predictions are presented in **hg38 coordinates**.
-Detailed descriptions of each atlas version are noted below.
+Detailed descriptions of each version of the atlas are documented below.

 **Note:** If you use this resource, please cite: <citation>